1. Walk the Centre of New Zealand

-Starting from the City Centre, an easy walk along the softly flowing Maitai River will take you across a blue-railed bridge to the base of the Botanical Reserve.
+Starting from the city centre, an easy walk along the softly flowing Maitai River will take you across a blue-railed bridge to the base of the Botanical Reserve.
 A twenty-minute uphill trek under the canopy of poplar and kauri trees will land you at the Centre of New Zealand viewing platform, adorned with a large white pin that identifies the central trig point from the 1870’s.
-After capturing that perfect Instagram shot, take a breath of fresh air and enjoy the stunning views over the buzzing central city, Tasman Bay and the picturesque mountain ranges.
-As you part with this iconic landmark and start your descent back down the hill, why not select one of the alternate routes?
-The Branford Park trail will take you to a popular swimming hole known by locals as ‘Black Hole’, whilst continuing along the hillside will extend your scenic journey right through to Walters Bluff.
-Or, head back to the base and explore one of the magical gardens located close by; Queens, Miyazu or Japanese.
+Take a breath of fresh air and enjoy the stunning views over the buzzing central city, Tasman Bay and the picturesque mountain ranges.
+On your way back down, try one of the alternate routes - the Branford Park trail will take you to a popular swimming hole known by locals as ‘Black Hole’, whilst continuing along the hillside will extend your scenic journey right through to Walters Bluff.
+Or, head back to the base and explore one of the magical gardens located close by; Queens, Miyazu or Huangshi.